LUNCH THURSDAY TO SUNDAY EACH WEEK

-The kitchen at Overgaauw Restaurant is run by chef Camilla Comins, one of the original cooks from The Table at De Meye which won Eat Out’s Award for best Country Style Restaurant in 2011.
-Her cooking is simple, straightforward, and relies on the quality of seasonal ingredients sourced as locally as possible, from small producers and farmers.
+The kitchen at Overgaauw Restaurant is run by chef Jason Comins, one of the original cooks from The Table at De Meye which won Eat Out’s Award for best Country Style Restaurant in 2011.
+His sister Camilla designs the menus each week, and their cooking is simple and straightforward, relying on the quality of seasonal ingredients sourced as locally as possible, from small producers and farmers.

 Camilla brings not only her cooking skills, but also her facility for flower arranging, baking and hospitality to bear in Overgaauw Restaurant.
 It’s like sitting down in our home to a meal we’ve cooked just for you.

 During the week, the kitchen does not sit idle.
 Camilla and a small staff produce artisanal confectionery such as nougat, Turkish delight and brittles.
 Some of these are on sale in the retail section of the restaurant, along with pickles, jams and other goodies dreamed up in the kitchen.